 Who are we?

-Sarah – Executive Weirdo Do-Gooder, on a mission to change the world with the power of pie.
-Primary driver and blogger, engaged to Chris
+Sullie – Executive Weirdo Do-Gooder, on a mission to change the world with the power of pie.
+Primary driver and blogger, married to Chris

 Chris – Vice Weirdo Do-Gooder, baking assistant.
-Primary navigator and secondary driver, engaged to Sarah.
+Primary navigator and secondary driver, married to Sullie.

 Shalosh – Border Collie, terrible co-pilot, terrible sous-chef, but great dog.

 Gracie – 1999 Silverado 2500

 Wagon House – Our custom camper, home away from home, and Command Central!